maxkossek/maxkossek.github.io/_posts/2019-03-29-how-to-design-programs.md

 Computing generalizes simple arithmetic (0’s and 1’s) to more general processes, so we can compute almost any type of data in a variety of ways.

-[^1]: Felleisen, M., Findler, R. B., Flatt, M., & Krishnamurthi, S. (2018).
+[^book]: Felleisen, M., Findler, R. B., Flatt, M., & Krishnamurthi, S. (2018).
 How to design programs: an introduction to programming and computing.
 MIT Press.